 Research Paper Proposal

 One of the biggest ideas surrounding youth culture and social media is the culture of fitspiration, which is essentially a person or thing that serves as a motivation for others to improve themselves on their health and fitness.
 With an up-and-coming generation that is known for being one of the most influential generations due to the vast number of social media personalities that have created a career out of their lifestyles, fitspiration has become the pinnacle of online culture.
 However, fitspiration has often caused debate relating to whether or not it is healthy for young teens to be prioritizing their bodies and their health based on what is being displayed in mainstream media.
 Since the world is now so focused on what’s going on behind their screens, they are exposed to a different type of mainstream media, one which enables users to relate to a person based on social personality and in some circumstances, the way they carry themselves physically, primarily dietary and fitness accolades.
-It is no secret that this affects women more than it does men, due to the general acknowledgement that women are typically oversexualized in mainstream media.
+It is no secret that this affects women more than it does men, due to the general acknowledgement that women are typically depicted in oversexualized ways in mainstream media.

 The idea of fitspiration has infused itself into the roots of media and is a big influence in all forms of it.
 This includes sports media and the culture of athletes, in which fitspiration has become intertwined with in terms of recognizing the body of an athlete as an object of approved performance.
 To compete in a professional league, one must be of a certain physical level.
 With fitspiration, athletes are exposed to other like-minded individuals who share similar techniques and training styles which can allow them to explore different avenues of competition.
 Since sports and athletes are changing as time goes on, it is important to ask whether or not fitspiration can be used as an asset for athletes, and how it can serve not as a tool of manipulation, but as a framework for how athletes can train themselves and shape their bodies more efficiently so that they may have the advantage in the top levels of competitive play.